 Couch-lock!
 That familiar feeling we get when we’ve smoked or vaped or eaten too much cannabis, and now we’re lost in a world that consists solely of our couch, the TV, and the bag of potato chips sitting on the coffee table that are WAY too far away for us to actually reach over and grab…

 That’s the stereotype, right?
 Lazy “stoners” who can’t get anything done.
+Cannabis and productivity?
+Can it work?

-But what if we told you that, in some instances, cannabis can be helpful in increasing your productivity?
+What if we told you that, in some instances, cannabis can be helpful in increasing your productivity?

 Sativa Strains Can Give You an Energy Boost

-The picture we painted above is what can happen when you consume indica strains, which are most notable for their sedative, “couch-lock” effect.
+The picture we painted above is what can happen when you consume Indica strains, which are most notable for their sedative, “couch-lock” effect.

-But sativa strains are preferred among consumers who are looking for a boost of energy in the morning.
-For them, a good sativa strain is like having a good cup of coffee.
+But Sativa strains are preferred among consumers who are looking for a boost of energy in the morning.
+For them, a good Sativa strain is like having a good cup of coffee.

 Cannabis Can Improve Focus